hms-dbmi/gehlenborglab-website/_members/nikolay-akhmetov.md

 end:
 ---

-Nikolay Akhmetov is a software developer in the Department of Biomedical Informatics at Harvard Medical School.
+Nikolay Akhmetov is a senior software developer in the Department of Biomedical Informatics at Harvard Medical School.